Anything that keeps your liver from doing its job may put your life in danger.

 In the early stage of any liver disease, your liver may become inflamed.
 It may become tender and enlarged.
 Inflammation shows that your body is trying to fight an infection or heal an injury.
 But if the inflammation continues over time, it can start to hurt your liver permanently.

 When most other parts of your body become inflamed, you can feel it – the area becomes hot and painful.
-But an inflamed liver may cause you no discomfort at all.
+But an inflamed liver may cause you no discomfort at all, and people with inflammation generally do not feel it.

 If your liver disease is diagnosed and treated successfully at this stage, the inflammation may go away.